JoshCodesPhysics/ill_placement_archive/python_scripts/crys2seward/README.md

 - env2seward
 - disp\_solve

-Install packages you don't have with `pip install <module_name>` or check that you have it with `pip list | grep <module_name_you_want_to_check>`
+Install packages you don't have with `pip install <module_name>` or check that you have it with `pip list | grep <module_name_you_want_to_check>`, unless they are packages available only in this repository such as env2seward and disp\_solve.

+In that case you will need to download both the script and the `__init__.py` files, and reference their path in crys2seward.py when declaring used packages (unless they are located in the same relative path as the repository, then no changes are required).

 ## Input files

 The program requires the following inputs:

-- CRYSTAL output file of a phonon calculation of your system including IR intensities(Born charges) and Hessian matrix printed in fractional coordinates
+- CRYSTAL output file of a phonon calculation of your system including IR intensities (Born charges) and Hessian matrix printed in fractional coordinates
 - The initial system.cell file of the ENV code corresponding to the undistorted system
-- The envin file for the env15 program `xenv15` (+ the desired name of the env.out file, more on that later).
+- The envin file for the env15 program `xenv15` after executing the necessary `make` command in the Env15 folder (see the local tools manual written by M. B. Lepetit for how to install env15).
 - The prefix.c2s.in input file containing all the paths pointing to the aforementioned files, as well as the inputs for `disp_solve` and `env2seward`

 ## Executing the script